NDSEG Fellowship Tips

 Now for the two important bits.
 You have a personal essay.
 To get you ready the current prompt is, “What are your short and long-term professional goals?
 How did these goals develop?
 How have you already begun to lay the foundation for these goals?
 How does this fellowship fit into these goals?” and you have 500 words or less to answer it.
 There’s no real tips or anything for this section, you copy and paste your response directly into a text box they provide so no formatting or anything and the response is so personal it doesn’t make sense for me to suggest anything.

 You also have your proposal.
 You get (as of this writing, again please comment if that changes so I can update accordingly) three pages plus an additional page for your citations.
 Formatting is the only restriction placed on you and you can have images if you want/need/have room.
 You need to have a minimum of 0.5″ margin, times new roman font and 12 pt.
 Figure captions and references can be smaller, but if your margins are less or font for your proposal smaller or different style then you will get automatically rejected.
 My captions were an 8pt font this year and since I had quite a few references and needed them all to fit on a single page, those were 8pt font as well.
+This may change and it may even be my fault if it does!
+But it made sense at the time, my best advice would be to read the formatting requirements thoroughly because you’ll get an automatic reject if you don’t and you won’t even realize why!

 Here’s the big thing and this will take some work on your part no matter what.
 Your proposal needs to fit into one of the broad agency announcements (BAA’s).
 These change yearly and they provide links to all of them in the proposal section when you make an account and login.
 My advice is find the line(s) in the announcement that pertains to your application and quote it directly.
 They also ask for you to list your BAA when you submit your proposal.
 There is a separate field that asks, “List the BAA number that relates to your research proposal,” so you don’t need to list it in your proposal directly.
 That number is found in one of the PDF packets that you’ve selected (broadly listed this year as air force, army or navy.
 I recall the Marines had one the last time I applied, but not this year I could be wrong about that though).